-Now, when you are in this multi-channel mode, output from the Melody/Soloist part will be on whatever MIDI channel the information is stored on, and will not be using the Melody/Soloist MIDI channel.
+Now, when you are in this multi-channel mode, output from the Melody/Soloist track will be on whatever MIDI channel the information is stored on, and will not be using the Melody/Soloist MIDI channel.

 When you open the Lead Sheet window, you will see the entire MIDI file displayed on separate tracks of notation.
 This is likely “too much information” to read, unless you are a symphony conductor.

 To customize the notation display for sequencer mode, press the [Opt.] button on the Lead Sheet toolbar.

 Select “CUSTOM channels play/display” and click on the [Set] button to launch the Sequencer (Multi-channel track on Melody/Soloist) dialog where you can customize which channels will play and display.

 The settings in this dialog are applicable to the Lead Sheet window only.
 If you want to set options that are shared by the Lead Sheet window and the Notation window, press the [Notation Options…] button.

 These checkboxes choose which clefs will display in the Lead Sheet view.